hayasalman/Probabilities-For-Uncertain-Different-Scenarios/README.md

 - In [The Discrete Uniform Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Uniform%20Distribution.ipynb) , there's 90% chance that the drinks sales is more than 12 per a day.

-- In [The Continuous Uniform Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Uniform%20Distribution.ipynb) , there's 40% chance that the companies shipping days will take less than 3 days.
+- In [The Continuous Uniform Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Uniform%20Distribution.ipynb) , 50% of time the company's shipping days are **3.5 days**.

 - In [The Point Estimation](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Interval.ipynb) , the estimation of the average amount of damages of structural defect in the buildings is : 192,000 SAR.